jfdev001/jfdev001/README.md

 Currently enrolled in the [MSc. of Computational Science](https://www.uva.nl/en/programmes/masters/computational-science/computational-science.html) program at the University of Amsterdam.

-Interests:
+Experience:
+* Automating Computer-aided Diagnosis Using Deep Learning
+* Time-series Forecasting with Machine Learning
+* Automatic Drug Design with Deep Learning

+Learning:
 * High Performance Computing with C and MPI
-* Automating Computer-aided Diagnosis Using Deep Learning
 * Numerical Modeling and Simulation

 Best Languages: